botcitrus/Eagle/README.md

 ##### Base documentation contains in `!help`, `!commands` and `!invite`.

 # 🔄 Feedback
-All critics we'll wait here: https://discord.gg/dVbPMUKFnh
+All critics and ideas we'll wait here: https://discord.gg/dVbPMUKFnh